-Essential Tennis Podcast #90
+Essential Tennis Podcast #183

-Narrator: Welcome to the Essential Tennis Podcast.
-If you love tennis and wants to improve your game, this Podcast is for you.
-Whether is technique, strategy, equipment or the mental game.
-Tennis Professional Ian Westerman is here to make you a better player.
-And now here's Ian.
+Welcome to the Essential Tennis podcast.
+If you love tennis and want to improve your game, this podcast is for you.
+Whether it's technique, strategy, equipment, or the mental game, tennis professional lan Westermann is here to make you a better player.
+And now, here's lan.

-Ian Westerman: Hi and welcome to the Essential Tennis Podcast.
-Your place for free expert tennis instruction that can truly help you improve your game.

-Today's episode of the Essential Tennis Podcast is brought to you by somersetsportsperformance.com.
-Well, thank you very much for joining me today on this episode of the Essential Tennis Podcast.
+lan Westermann: Hi and welcome to the Essential Tennis podcast, your place for free expert's tennis instruction that can truly help you improve your game.
+Today's episode of the podcast is brought to you by Tennis Express.
+Please check them out this week by going to EssentialTennis.com/Express.